miqbaltariq/SECP1513202420251/06/aainurvc/readme.md

 # Welcome to Ainur Mardhiah's E-portfolio ✮ ⋆ ˚｡𖦹 ⋆｡°✩!!
 Hi!
-I'm Ainur Mardhiah, a first-year student at Universiti Teknologi Malaysia (UTM), pursuing a degree in Computer Science (Network and Computer Security)👩‍💻.
+I'm Ainur Mardhiah, a first-year student at Universiti Teknologi Malaysia (UTM), pursuing a degree in Computer Science (Network and Computer Security)👩‍💻.Here are my reflections for all the assignments throughout this Semester 1.
+Feel free to explore my work and see how I’m developing my skills in the field!

 ## 📖Reflections